enkidevs/curriculum/lua/lua-core/nil-variable/resetting-a-variable.md

 ## Content

 There are various scenarios where setting a variable to `nil` can be useful.
-For instance, refreshing a variable!

-Setting a variable to `nil` can be a way to **reset a variable to a neutral state**, especially if it's used in a loop or needs to be reinitialized frequently.
+For instance, setting a variable to `nil` can be a way to **reset a variable to a neutral state**, especially if it's used in a loop or needs to be reinitialized frequently.

 For instance, a game can be coded to recognize whether a variable is changed, which would result in different behavior.